-These Whole Grain Almond Fruit Bars fit the bill.
-Made with 100% whole grain flour, honey and almonds, these fruit bars are a sweet indulgence you can feel good about giving your kids and enjoying yourself without too much guilt!
+These Whole Grain Jam Squares fit the bill.
+Made with 100% whole grain flour (I like to use either spelt or einkorn), honey, oats, and almonds, these jam squares are a sweet indulgence you can feel good about giving your kids and enjoying yourself without too much guilt!

 Let’s get started!